johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - “The foundation of morality is to have done away, once and for all, with lying”
                - Thomas Huxley
 - "Be Reliable": Unreliability will cancel out all other virtues.
-- How can can I be more reliable ?
+- How can I be more reliable ?
   > Say what you mean, mean what you say.
   > Say what you do, do what you say.
 - Dont cheat, dont mislead, dont talk behind others backs, dont act sneaky, dont avoid doing things you should or need to do